-Successful onboarding directly affects a company's bottomline.
+Successful onboarding directly affects a company's bottom line.
 As we've already mentioned; the process can elevate an organization in the mind of new hires, increase their engagement level and make them more productive.
-Each of these lead to more profit.
+Each of these leads to more profit.

 Onboarding can also entice workers to stay with a company longer — an important fact considering the high cost of employee turnover.
 Think about it, if your employees think highly of your company and are engaged in their work, they won't have much incentive to leave.

 Can we agree on the importance of onboarding best practices?
 Great, now let's dive into the four C's approach.
 Use these techniques to improve your company's onboarding process.